Heckler & Koch G11: History and development

 In January 1973, the defense ministries of West Germany and Great Britain agreed on exchanging information on development of infantry weaponry and ammunition.
 The agreement was designed to benefit both partners equally.
 West Germany was to work on caseless ammunition while Great Britain would work on optimizing a firearm for 4.85x45 mm ammunition.

 Meanwhile, the German Defence Ministry targeted unveiling of the weapon to NATO in 1975 with a field test of the first weapon to begin in 1976.
 In the summer of 1973, the ministry took on stock to see that none of the competitors could present a war-ready weapon.
 Diehl's design used separate magazines for projectile and propellant.
 Mauser offered a three-barrel rifle design.
-H&K's design with a rotating breech was considered promising.
+H&K's design with a rotating breech was considered to be promising.
 Together with the Federal Office of Defense Technology and Procurement (FODTP) (Bundesamt für Wehrtechnik und Beschaffung), H&K's rotating breech was selected for further study and development.

 In early November 1973, at a NATO workshop conference in Brussels, West Germany was appointed to develop the second generation (rifleman) rifle.
 H&K's new weapon was to be presented in sufficient numbers to NATO in April 1977.
 NATO-wide testing began in 1977 with the goal of having a second smaller caliber weapon alongside the 7.62×51mm NATO round rifle.
 West Germany wanted to have it ready by then, but the caliber was changed to 4.3 mm, delaying prototype development by months.

 In mid 1974, several fully operational Prototype 1 G11s were presented to the Bundeswehr.
 On June 14, 1974, the German defense ministry charged the FODTP with initiating the development of the weapon.
 The proof of performance was held on December 18 and 19, 1974.
 The achieved firing rates were given as 1800 rpm for burst and 400 rpm for full-automatic.
 H&K was awarded the development contract (worth 20 million DM) on December 23, 1974.
 The contract required the completion of development by autumn of 1977, including following field tests.
 Subsequently, H&K contracted Hensoldt with a continuing development contract.

 Around 1975, the design was disclosed as a German small arm Laid-Open Patent application No. 23 26 525.0 and No. 24 13 615.0.

 In early 1976, doubt about the viability of the reflex sight rose.
 The contrast requirements in adverse condition and added features like variable brightness and distance settings drove cost up, exceeding that of a proper scope of similar size.
 On June 11, 1976, it was decided to switch to a scope.
 On June 15, 1976, the specification for a scope was finalized and the first model presented on August 5/6, 1976.
 In November 1977, the FODTP changed the specification accordingly.
 At the end of the contract in the summer of 1978, it was found to satisfy the requirement.